asoltesz/solakube/docs/postgres-pgo.md

 Minimally, the bucket name must be provided (PGO_CLUSTER_S3_BUCKET), all of the others are auto-loaded from your generic S3 access parameters (S3_XXX).
 In case, you want to specify them for the targeted PG cluster, the prefix is PGO_CLUSTER_S3 and the endings are the same as with the generic S3 parameters.

 The PGO_CLUSTER_S3_REPO_PATH specifies the folder of the backups within the S3 cluster.
-Defaults to "/backrestrepo/<CLUSTER_NAME>-backrest-shared-repo", so in case of hippo, it is:
+Defaults to "/backrestrepo/<CLUSTER_NAME>-backrest-shared-repo", so in case of default, it is:

 ~~~
-/backrestrepo/hippo-backrest-shared-repo
+/backrestrepo/default-backrest-shared-repo
 ~~~

 #### S3 certificates